GenesysCloudBlueprints/usage-api-blueprint/blueprint/index.md

 ![Diagram](images/overview.png)

+## Scenario

+How can I monitor my API usage so I can adjust applications to keep from triggering rate limits or causing other performance deteriorations?

+## Solution

+Use the Genesys Cloud command line interface (CLI) to run a pre-configured JSON query that retrieves the data you need from the Usage API and sends it to an S3 bucket.
+There, a Glue job transforms the data so that an Athena query can retrieve it.

+## Contents

 * [Solution Components](#solution-components "Goes to the Solution Components section")
 * [Prerequisites](prerequisites "Goes to the Prerequisites section")
 * [Implementation Steps](#implementation-steps "Goes to the Implementation Steps section")